biocore/metagenomics_pooling_notebook/README.md

 # metagenomics_pooling_notebook

-A Jupyter notebook to assist wet lab shotgun pipeline.
+A collection of Jupyter notebooks and modules to support the wet lab shotgun pipeline.

 ## Installation

+**Note that this package is designed to be used with Qiita, and some tests will fail without a Qiita installation.**

-To install this notebook, first clone the repository from GitHub:
+To install this package, first clone the repository from GitHub:

 ```bash
 git clone https://github.com/biocore/metagenomics_pooling_notebook.git
 ```

-Create a Python3 Conda environment in which to run the notebook:
+Create a Python3 Conda environment in which to run the package:

 ```bash
 conda create -n metapool 'python=3.9' scikit-learn pandas numpy scipy nose pep8 flake8 matplotlib jupyter 'seaborn>=0.7.1' pip openpyxl